 echo "Synced v$PLAYBOOK_VERSION to $repo"

 A SKILL.md file is source code.
-It shapes the behavior of an AI system that produces artifacts your team depends on.
-Treat it with the same rigor you'd apply to a shared npm package or internal SDK.
+It shapes the behavior of a system that produces artifacts your team depends on.
+Treat it like a shared npm package or internal SDK, not like a wiki page.

-Every SKILL.md file should carry a version number, a changelog, a clear description of its intended behavior, and at least one test case that validates it produces the expected output.
-When you update a skill, you need the same guarantees as updating any other dependency: backward compatibility by default, explicit breaking changes with migration guides, and the ability to pin a previous version if the new one doesn't work for a specific team.
+Every SKILL.md needs a version, a changelog, a clear description of intended behavior, and at least one test case that proves it produces the expected output.
+Updating a skill carries the same constraints as updating any other dependency: backward compatibility by default, explicit breaking changes with migration guides, and the ability to pin a previous version when the new one breaks something specific to one team.
+If you cannot pin a version, you have a wiki, not a platform.

 |---|---|---|

-Set up a quarterly review cadence where skill owners present usage data, failure patterns, and proposed improvements.
-This isn't bureaucracy for its own sake.
-It's the mechanism that prevents your playbook from becoming stale documentation that nobody trusts.
+Quarterly review cadence.
+Skill owners present usage data, failure patterns, and proposed improvements.
+Not bureaucracy — the mechanism that keeps the playbook from decaying into stale documentation nobody trusts.

 Monthly Lightweight Check-ins